 Hittite power waned for quite a while, becoming much greater and spreading the Hittite Empire's control through what is called the New Kingdom period.
 One of the more important cuneiform tablets discovered at Hatuşaş describes the peace settlement reached several years after the Battle of Kadesh in what today is Lebanon.

 The Hittites developed bronze technology producing strong pins.
-More impressive yet, they developed hardened bronze drills, somewhat like today's hole saws, allowing them to cut clean holes into stone.
+More impressive yet, they developed hardened bronze drills, somewhat like today's hole saws.
+These could cut clean holes into stone.
 Bronze pins then held precisely-cut stones in place.

 The holes are still very clean after 3,400 years!

 The Outer City was surrounded by defensive walls, with elaborate gateways decorated by sculptures of warriors, lions, and sphynxes.
 You could go in and out through the defensive wall by way of the elaborate gates, or through tunnels.
 The fortified gates and tunnels were easily defended.

 Here we see the Sphinx Gate Tunnel, at the uppermost entrance to the city.
 You can see the triangular opening at the far end.
 At the far

 Below we see one of two similar arched domes at Hatuşaş.
 Archaeologists have given this structure the boring name of "Chamber 1", a rather mundane title that obscures its significance.

 These are the earliest stone masonry domes known in the Near East.

 Luwian was another form of writing that became fairly common at Hatuşaş.
 Here we see a stone face carved with Luwian hieroglyphs at Nişantaş, former site of a large edifice.

 The Luwian language was closely related to Hittite.
 Native Luwian speakers became the majority of population of Hatuşaş in the 14th century BC.
 By the time the Hittite Empire collapsed around 1180 BC, the Hittite king and the royal family were fully bilingual in Luwian.